-Long long ago the mighty Pu’u Kukui mountain was even higher – it was a volcano which last erupted some 320,000 years ago.
+Long long ago the mighty Pu’u Kukui mountain was even higher – it was a volcano that last erupted some 320,000 years ago.
 Since then the heavy and frequent rains have changed the landscape beyond recognition – water has carved incredible, deep gorges with steep, almost vertical sides.
-Thanks to the fertile soil, frequent rain and tropical climate even the steepest cliffs here are covered with lush vegetation.
+Thanks to the fertile soil, frequent rain, and tropical climate even the steepest cliffs here are covered with lush vegetation.

 The far end, the beginning of Waihee Valley is one of such places.
 Here hides a great natural wonder – Wall of Tears.